Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Implementation Details

 Our diagnostic dataset is generated using a customized version of the Reciprocal Velocity Obstacle simulator that employs Optimal Reciprocal Collision Avoidance (ORCA) \citep{berg2011reciprocal}.
 To simulate realistic causal relationships between agents, we imposed a visibility constraint where an agent only observes other neighbors within their proximity and its \ang{210} field of view.
 This visibility plays a significant role in determining the influence of one agent on another.
 Specifically, we define a neighbor $i$ as having a {\it direct influence} on the ego agent at time step $t$ if it is visible to the ego in that time step, \ie, $\mathbbm{1}^i_t=1$.
 Additionally, we introduce a visibility window that records agents that were previously visible, facilitating the modeling of a richer spectrum of direct and indirect inter-agent influences.
 To encourage the presence of non-causal agents in dense spaces, we explicitly directed specific agents to follow others, thereby making them non-causal or indirect causal.

 \paragraph{Dataset details.}

 \cref{tab:dataset} summarize the key statistics of our diagnostic datasets, including both the in-distribution (ID) training set and the out-of-distribution (OOD) test set.
-Specifically, we consider three distinct types of OOD datasets, each deviating from the ID dataset in specific aspects, such as agent density and/or scene context. \begin{itemize}[nosep] \item {\em ID}: The training dataset is characterized by an average of 12 pedestrians per scene, each interacting with a few others to navigate towards their goals.
+Specifically, we consider two distinct types of OOD datasets, each deviating from the ID dataset in specific aspects, such as agent density and/or scene context. \begin{itemize}[nosep] \item {\em ID}: The training dataset is characterized by an average of 12 pedestrians per scene, each interacting with a few others to navigate towards their goals.
 All the scenes are set in an open area context, allowing unrestricted movements and serving as the base environment in our experiments. \item {\em OOD Density}: In our first OOD set, we retain the same context setting as the ID dataset but increase agent density.
 Specifically, we introduce more agents in proximity to the ego agent to intensify agent interactions.
 Additionally, we add agents behind the ego agent, which results in more non-causal agents.
 This dataset aims to test the robustness of the model in handling increased agent density. \item {\em OOD Context}: The second OOD set alters the scene context from an open area to a narrow street, where pedestrians walk from one end to the other.
-Given that agents walking in the same direction generally do not interact, we double the number of agents in the scene, thus ensuring a similar degree of interaction complexity to the ID dataset. \item {\em OOD Density+Context}: The last OOD set differs from the training one in both density and context.
-Here, we introduce static agents into an open area, akin to a plaza where people occasionally engage in conversations or observe their surroundings.
-This new type of agents, along with the increased density, presents a challenging OOD setting. \end{itemize} Exemplary animations for each data split can be found in our public repository.
+Given that agents walking in the same direction generally do not interact, we double the number of agents in the scene, thus ensuring a similar degree of interaction complexity to the ID dataset. \end{itemize} Exemplary animations for each data split can be found in our public repository.